peevees/helloworld-test/README.md

-## Hello World with unit tests to test devops
+## Hello World like example for unit tests to test devops
+# Unit tests with csharp/C#

-has tests using nunit, xunit, and mstest. one working test and one failed for each framework
+`dotnet test` with three popular test framework.
+One working test and one failing for each framework.
+- mstest
+- nunit
+- xunit

+## Now with coverage report from sonarcloud!